hitzhangjie/golang-debugger/doc/dwarf/4-other-callframe-info.md

 <img src="assets/image-20191229172236863.png" alt="image-20191229172236863" style="zoom:16%;" />

+##### 5.4.3.7.4 CIE.initial_instruction creates the 1st row of CFI table

 <img src="assets/image-20191229172436047.png" alt="image-20191229172436047" style="zoom:25%;" />

+##### 5.4.3.7.5 FDEs.instructions create the following rows of CFI table

+**How does FDE.instructions created?**

+Actually, after the source code will be transformed to machine instructions by build toolchain, we can analyze instructions.
+Each instruction has different address, and its effect on registers can be worked out.
+According to this, we can use `row create rule` to advance the address, and we can use `register unwind rules` to record the changes to registers.
+All the rules combined fullfill the FDE’s instructions field.

+That’s how FDE’s instructions built.

+**Now let’s look at the FDE’s instructions.** If you’re interested how FDE’s instructions are built, you can compare the Figure 63 instructions with Figure 65 FDE’s instructions, it’s not difficult to understand the association between them.

 The following notations apply in Figure 66:

 1. <fs> = frame size
 2. <caf> = code alignment factor
 3. <daf> = data alignment factor

 <img src="assets/IMG_0050.JPG" alt="IMG_0050" style="zoom:25%;" />

+Now I think we have mastered the knowledge and thinks behind Call Frame Information.

 ////////////////////////